 If you ask me, our kids’ education shouldn’t be for sale to a private company that gets to pick its students, control what they learn, and refuse to listen to parents and voters.
 As your Congressman, I will vote to expand federal funding for K-12 schools in our district, especially in the rural communities that need more resources and more teachers.
 The problem isn’t that we don’t have enough tests or enough standards — we demand more of our kids and their teachers than we ever have.
 The problem is poverty, and I want to take the fight against poverty to Congress.

-Our district is also home to a dozen colleges and universities, including several Penn State campuses.
+Our district is also home to outstanding colleges and universities, including Penn State, Lock Haven, Penn Tech, and Bucknell.
 We need a member of Congress who will help the higher education system in our area grow, including community and vocational colleges.
 We need a member of Congress who will bring federal research money to our universities, encouraging the next generation of scientists and scholars to make breakthroughs in areas like energy, medicine, and technology.

-The environmental challenges we face here in our district also present us with a great opportunity.
-Pennsylvania is lagging behind the rest of the country on green jobs, and it’s time we put people to work building up our renewable energy infrastructure in wind and solar.
+As your representative in Congress, here’s what I’ll do instead.
+I will restore our pollution laws to protect our air, and crack down on fossil fuel companies that have injected dangerous chemicals into our rivers and streams through fracking.
+I will empower environmental and wildlife protection agencies to do their jobs.
+I will vote to protect our public lands, which will be the backbone of Pennsylvania’s tourism economy for years to come.
+The environmental challenges we face here in our district also present us with a great opportunity to join the next energy revolution.
+Pennsylvania is lagging behind the rest of the country on green jobs, and I will put people to work building up our renewable energy infrastructure in wind and solar.
 If we commit to a future focused on clean energy, we can hire the army of manufacturing professionals, construction workers, and equipment operators we’ll need to maintain it.